-Having excess fat weight not only increases your risk of a number of health-related issues but it can also put undue stress on your body.
+Having excess fat not only increases your risk of a number of health-related issues.
+But it can also put undue stress on your body.
 You will probably find that your posture isn’t great and you feel tension, tightness and have a fair few aches and pains.

 Due to the body carrying more, it has to work even harder when you ride.
 The body will look for a way to perform movement using muscles that are not designed to do such jobs.
 Mainly because the postural muscles used when riding are tired and fatigued from life itself.

 Performing long bouts of cardio are also not the answer for you.
 I always promote strength training and more so with Endomorphs than others.
 Muscle increases the metabolism meaning you burn more calories at rest!
-So, not only does it make you stronger, increase your mobility and stability but you benefit when you are doing nothing!
+So, not only does it make you stronger, increases your mobility and stability.
+But you benefit when you are doing nothing!

-Due to the stress already placed on the body, I would recommend low impact cardio exercises such as walking, cross trainer or boxing and for periods of no longer 15minutes in total.
+Due to the stress already placed on the body.
+I would recommend low-impact cardio exercises such as walking, cross trainer, or boxing and for periods.
+For no longer than 15minutes in total.

 To be completely honest, most riders don’t know if they are this body type.
 Purely because they are not exercising correctly by building muscle to sustain their natural type or see muscle as ‘bulky’ so restrict calories to reduce the ‘bulk’ and end up going hugely affecting performance and feeling like it is a constant battle.